mb0028/visual-vibrance/README.md

-Fork of visual vibrance shader with support for latest Minecraft version
+Fork of visual vibrance shader with support for latest Minecraft versions and some changes